 One of the largest concerns in the greenhouse and nursery industry is the amount of plastic is used to produce our plants.
 Our plastic pot recycling program started almost 10 years ago when it was not a common practice.
 When Ryan lived in Oregon he saw a facility that was taking used plastic pots and processing them to be recycled.
 Van Wilgen’s was inspired!
 Cardboard, paper, metal, and plastic pots, everything possible is recycled, each having its own designated dumpster.
 Even plant material is turned into compost.
 By recycling plastic pots, we were able to cut down the amount of trash going directly to the landfill, so much so, we were able to reduce our number of trash pickups by half.
 Year one we prevented two 40 yard dumpsters of plastic pots from going to the landfill and last year we kept over 15 dumpsters full of plastic pots from going to the landfill.

 Everyone wants to know about Pesticides!
 Scary word.
-It is always our first choice to use an organic or safe for the environment control when it comes to treating disease or pests.
-We discuss how we avoid scary spraying schedules in our Van Wilgen Grown page.
+It is always our first choice to use an organic or safe-for-the-environment control when it comes to treating disease or pests.
+We discuss how we avoid scary spraying schedules on our Van Wilgen Grown page.
 What about you?
 We do our best to make sure we offer you a traditional and an organic option when you need help controlling a disease or pest.
 There are a lot of traditional options that can be safe for the environment, we advise you on the best practices to make sure we do not harm Mother Nature.
 Did you know that we even carry good bugs to help kill bad bugs?
-That’s right, nematodes, lady bugs, and praying mantis are all insects that help control “bad” bug populations.
+That’s right, nematodes, ladybugs, and praying mantis are all insects that help control “bad” bug populations.
 We even buy beneficial insects on a commercial level to use in our growing greenhouses.

 In 2008 when our store was being renovated, we looked at a few options to make it a green project.
 We finally decided on a geothermal heating and cooling system.
 The 6,000 square feet addition to the existing building did not increase our heating fuel or electricity demand.
-Right out the back door is four 425 foot wells that use the earth’s core temperature to help heat and cool our building.
+Right out the back door are four 425-foot wells that use the earth’s core temperature to help heat and cool our building.

 We run on BIODIESEL!
 It’s amazing that it’s possible to use energy from plants!
 We use a B20 blend in all of all of our trucks and equipment.
 Look for our Powered by Biodiesel stickers on our delivery trucks and our equipment.

 Need a charge?
-Plug in at our Electric Car Charging Station we have a spot designated just for your electric vehicle right up front.
+Plug-in at our Electric Car Charging Station we have a spot designated just for your electric vehicle right upfront.
 They call our model of charger “the big kahuna”.
 This level 2 station can charge a Tesla Model S to a Chevy Volt with the fastest charging times and highest power rating available.
-We teamed up with our bird seed supplier, Sun Country Farms, who is a part of a huge green initiative to connect electric cars from coast to coast.
-They are a sustainable bird seed company who has the best bird seed we have ever seen.
+We teamed up with our birdseed supplier, Sun Country Farms, who is a part of a huge green initiative to connect electric cars from coast to coast.
+They are a sustainable birdseed company that has the best bird seed we have ever seen.
 Check out their initiative at www.suncountryhighway.com